Most unfortunately for the regime, the Rip was caught live on TV.

-Well, here are yet more followers for me to be obliged to lead.
+Well, here are yet more followers to oblige me to lead.
 They swarm about me, they land and alight, taking station in a zone of which I am the focus.
-As in combat, there's that slowing of the time-stream.
+Just like in combat, there's that slowing of the time-stream.
 Moments cram minutes of experience.
-Doors of decision snap and swing uncertainly in my queasy Terran conscience, with my reluctance to be responsible for drawing these folk into an existence of exile and poverty, to scrabble a living in the wilderness with no sure hope of return to their homes; whereas in the Uranian compartment of my mind the attitude is simpler: destiny's wave bears us all, so they can flow and like it!
+Doors of decision snap and swing uncertainly in my queasy Terran conscience.
+On the one hand there's my reluctance to be responsible for drawing these folk into an existence of exile and poverty, to scrabble a living in the wilderness with no sure hope of return to their homes.
+On the other hand, in the purely Uranian compartment of my mind the line is simpler.
+Destiny's wave demands: let them flow with it and like it!

-Another difference between my mental compartments: the Terran inner voice belatedly bids me recognize the longing gaze on the face of a girl in the crowd, whereas in the Uranian compartment that problem is borne away.
-A wave that she cannot stop divides my destiny from her hopeless adoration: I am the Daon, and little Dittri cannot distract me now.
+Another difference between my mental compartments: the Terran inner voice belatedly bids me recognize the longing face of a girl in the crowd, whereas, in the Uranian compartment, that problem is borne away on a wave which neither of us can stop, a wave which I guess must divide me from her: for I am the Daon, and I must do things from which little Dittri's adoration cannot distract me...

 About a hundred yards away there's what seems like a pleat in the border of the oyor.
-I nod towards it, asking Thergerer, "Is that a path?"
+I nod towards it and ask Thergerer, "Is that a path?"